knative/docs/docs/serving/samples/cloudevents/cloudevents-nodejs/README.md

 - [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured (we'll use it for a container registry).

-## The sample code.
+## The Sample Code

-1. If you look in `index.js`, you will see two key functions for the different modes of operation:
+In `index.js`, you will see two key functions for the different modes of operation:

    ```js
    const receiveAndSend = (cloudEvent, res) => {